kazu-nemoto/kazu-nemoto.github.io/_posts/2025-03-17-beingprestegious.md

 Few years ago, I was around 19 or 20, and I felt I should've had won any pitch contest.
 However, actually, that means nothing in my opinion. <br>

 ----
 I started my business when I was 23 or so.
 At first, when you win the prize, it would be worth it.
 As you can see, it isn't mostly.
-Instead, you finish your project with a big tech, and your phone would never sleep for some days.<br>
-What I meant by here is not that you should not be on the stage and talk with guys from VCs.
+Instead, you finish your project with a big tech, and your phone would never sleep for some days.What I meant by here is not that you should not be on the stage and talk with guys from VCs.
 I respect and appriciate thoese oppotunites but your business would never sprout out.
 Another muscle is needed.
 That is sales.
 Finding your customers.<br>
 <br>
 Even though your plan sounds perfect and everyone gives you kudos, those would never guranteee that everythig is great.
 Just say to you that; "well done."
 In terms of "business", winning is just "rare", if it is good, is "medium-rare."
 Literally, it would be a good time for VCs to eat.<br>
 <br>